daryl-sf/falling-sand/README.md

 - Particle simulation: Simulate the behavior of sand particles as they fall and interact with each other.
 - Interactive gameplay: Manipulate the environment by adding sand.

+## Improvements
+- Update interactions to work on mobile
+- Expose config settings for the user
+- Add instructions to the page

 ## License
 This project is licensed under the [MIT License](LICENSE).